Gnkgo/summaries/computer-networks/cn_summary.md

     - Requests are directed to "close" server
 - Network inefficiency
     - Don't need to transmit data all across the globe
+- uses combination of pull caching and push cashing in order to speed-up Web content delivery

 ## Anycast-based CDN
 - content is distributed and served though a network of servers that are spread across different geographical locations